-Welcome to SchoolTime!
-On Thursday, March 1, 2007 at 11:00 a.m. or Friday, March 2, 2007 at 11:00 a.m., you will attend the SchoolTime performance of Alvin Ailey American Dance Theater at Zellerbach Hall on the UC Berkeley campus.
+Welcome to Cal Performance's SchoolTime!
+On Thursday, March 6 or Friday, March 7, at 11:00 a.m. your class will attend the SchoolTime performance of Alvin Ailey American Dance Theater at Zellerbach Hall on the UC Berkeley campus.